What is this song that an airplane sings

 still, it seems to fly away.

-Or is the magic from flight itself,
+Or is the magic from flight, itself,

-but then returns to kiss her softly
+but then return to kiss her softly

 No - I think an airplane's magic